senthilrathinam/amazon-bedrock-redshift-iam-text-to-sql/README.md

 ![Sales Analyst Demo](images/demo.gif)

 ## Goal of this POC
 The goal of this repo is to provide users the ability to use Amazon Bedrock and generative AI to ask natural language questions about sales performance, customer behavior, and business metrics.
 These questions are automatically transformed into optimized SQL queries against a private Amazon Redshift cluster.
-This repo is designed to work with automatically provisioned Amazon Redshift clusters and includes complete infrastructure automation, security hardening, and intelligent context retrieval.
+This repo includes complete infrastructure automation, security hardening, and intelligent context retrieval.

 The architecture & flow of the POC is as follows:
 ![POC Architecture & Flow](images/architecture.png 'POC Architecture')